FelipeSchreiber/snap/README.md

 - Usage: bash install_in_linux.sh

 ### agmgen
-This executable file outputs a txt file containing the edges of an undirected graph in the format "u v w", with vertices u and v and an additional information w. "w" can be either the weight of the edge, when the \Lambdas vector is passed, or is an integer indicating the intersection community between u and v that generated the edge.
+This executable file outputs a txt file containing the edges of an undirected graph in the format "u v w", with vertices u and v and an additional information w. "w" can be either the weight of the edge, when the \Lambda 's vector is passed, or is an integer indicating the intersection community between u and v that generated the edge.

         Parameters:
             -i: Community affiliation data (one group per line).